Peterborough Diocese Safeguarding Audit

 The Diocese would like to record its thanks to the auditors for their insights, and for the open and constructive way in which the audit was approached.

 An action plan responding to the report’s recommendations was agreed by the Diocesan Safeguarding Management Group on 8 July 2016.
-The current version of the plan, most recently updated at the Group's meeting on 7 February 2017, is available for download here.
+The latest version of the plan, most recently updated at the Group's meeting on 22 May 2017, is available for download here.

 Past Case Review 2

 The PCR2 process took place in 2019, 2020 and 2021, read more about this process here.